-For control purposes, the various parameters that are used to control an Mbox server are combined into groups.
-In keeping with generic lighting control terminology, each of these groups is referred to as a "fixture."
+For control purposes, the various parameters that are used to control an Mbox server can be combined into groups.
+In keeping with generic lighting control terminology, each of these groups may be referred to as a "fixture."
 Each group of parameters has a common function that may be limited in a logical way based on overall mastering, outputs, or playback layers.
 In this way, the Mbox server can be thought of a complex moving light, and can be controlled like one too.

-The following is a brief synopsis of the fixture types in Mbox v4.
+The following is a brief synopsis of the fixture types in Mbox v5.
 There are some guidelines to keep in mind:

-- + Fixture Profile layouts for Mbox Director or lighting consoles may combine some or all of these fixtures into different fixture groupings depending on the desired layout. - + Mbox v4.x requires all of the necessary fixture types with all of their sub-fixtures to be patched.
-Future versions may allow for more custom patching arrangements. - + The three different versions of Mbox have different fixtures and/or quantities of their sub-fixtures.
-See the charts in the following pages for more information. - + Refer to "Fixture Descriptions" on page 12 for more information on individual parameters.
+- + Fixture Profile layouts for Mbox Director or lighting consoles may combine some or all of these fixtures into different fixture groupings depending on the desired layout. - + Mbox v5.x requires all of the necessary fixture types with all of their sub-fixtures to be patched.
+Future versions may allow for more custom patching arrangements. - + The three different license levels of Mbox use different fixtures and/or quantities of their sub-fixtures.
+See the charts in the following pages for more information. - + Refer to "Fixture Descriptions" on page 14 for more information on individual parameters.